-Our Population Health team is dedicated to understanding the factors influencing the health and wellbeing outcomes of all Australians.
+Our Population Health Program and its team is dedicated to understanding the factors influencing the health and wellbeing outcomes of all Australians and our regional neighbours.

 The research we do is diverse.
-It ranges from examining the role of vitamin D supplementation in health outcomes to reducing the incidence of mosquito-borne illnesses and from identifying environmental and genetic risk factors for disease to improving the wellbeing of those caring for cancer patients and evaluating the social and economic consequences of disease.
+It ranges from examining the role of vitamin D supplementation in health outcomes to reducing the incidence of mosquito-borne illnesses and other tropical diseases; and from identifying environmental and genetic risk factors for disease to improving the wellbeing of those caring for cancer patients and evaluating the social and economic consequences of disease.

 Our studies are helping develop treatment guidelines to ensure all patients receive the best possible care, prevent hospital admissions, improve well-being and reduce mortality.

-The Population Health program is guided by the ultimate goal of preventing ill-health and improving patient care, quality of life, and survival rates, so that all Australians have the opportunity to enjoy good health.
+The Population Health program is guided by the ultimate goal of preventing ill-health in communities and improving patient care, quality of life, and survival rates, so that all Australians and our regional neighbours have the opportunity to enjoy good health.

 Professor Darren Gray is Program Director of Population Health at QIMR Berghofer.
 He is an infectious disease epidemiologist specialising in tropical diseases and heads up the Global Health & Tropical Medicine group within the Population Health Program.